Multi-Cycle Assignment Problems with Rotational Diversity: Experimental Evaluation

-Product Combination, the multiplication of profits and affinities, is not particularly effective in the MCMKP setting.
-Although it leads to a high profit utilization and a higher rotation per task than the other strategies, it is not capable to achieve full rotation.
-This shows, that there are a few tasks that do not receive high enough task values by the PC strategy, such that they are lucrative enough to be assigned in the \gap.
+We first discuss the rotational diversity results grouped by agent and task availability, that is in four different groups, as this is the main differentiating attribute of the MCMKP scenarios.
+The results for the pure strategies without limited assignment are shown in the upper half of \tabref{tab:res_mcmkp} and the results for the combination with limited assignment in the lower half.
+The profit values of all MCMKP results have been scaled in relation to the best achieved profit, which corresponds to the profit-only optimization without limited assignment.
+That means, also the results for the strategies with limited assignment in \tabref{tab:res_mcmkp} are scaled in relation to the results without limited assignment.
+All strategies rank between the extreme baselines, FOA and FOP, that only focus on one aspect of the problem formulation, either rotation or profit optimization.

+In the MCMKP, specifically the \OS strategies are effective to achieve either good rotation or good profit optimization while still having better results in the other optimization goal in comparison to the baselines.
+However, as the $\gamma$ value is a fixed parameter of these strategies, the strategies cannot effectively balance the two goals for a better result.
+With a low $\gamma = 10$, OS/10 shows similar performance than FOA, but with a small improvement on profit optimization in cycles where the overall affinity pressure is low.
+With the higher $\gamma = 40$, OS/40 has the highest profit among the strategies, except FOP, and still better rotation results than FOP and, in terms of full rotations, also than PC.

+The PC strategy multiplies profits and affinities into one value and achieves competitive results for the MCMKP scenario in terms of profit maximization and average rotations, but it does not yield a schedule with full rotations of task.
+This is an indication of one or a few tasks that are blocked from achieving full rotations, e.g. because they have low profit values or limited availability either in themselves or the compatible agents, and are therefore not sufficiently scheduled.
 As noted before, the MCMKP generation procedure shifts the compatibility of tasks to the last agent, to which most tasks are compatible.
-Still, its capacity is limited and only a few tasks, especially those with a high weight, can be assigned per cycle.
-This bottleneck in the diverse assignment process can hinder full rotations.
-Nevertheless, as other strategies are capable to overcome the bottleneck and can achieve full rotations, this is a negative aspect of the PC strategy.
+Still, its capacity is limited and only a few tasks, especially those with a height weight, can be assigned per cycle.
+MCKMP thereby creates a bottleneck for diverse assignments, which PC does not efficiently overcome.
+Strategies which focus more directly on achieving rotational diversity have an advantage in that case.
+However, we see this result specifically in the MCMKP scenario, but not for the other case study, which we will discuss below.

-The WPP strategy maintains a good level of average rotations per task and a medium level of full rotations.
-However, the profit trade-offs are not consistent, but vary between the different scenarios, which makes WPP unsuitable as a general strategy, compared to PC and \OS.

-Furthermore, we analyze the influence of varying availability on the achievable rotations.
-As the setting is such that a selection of tasks has to occur (the resource demand is higher than the resource supply), the availability of a large number of agents has a stronger influence than a high task availability.